Hugo-ter-Doest/chart-parsers/README.md

 * <code>STRING</code>: a lexical string

 # Typed feature structures
-Feature structures are specified using the PATRII formalism.
+Feature structures are specified using a specification language that largely follows PATRII.
 The LexiconParser reads lexicons that assign feature structures to words.
 Multiple alternative feature structures may be assigned to the same word by specifying multiple entries of the word.
-Each node of a feature structure has a type assigned that is specified in a type lattice.
+Each node of a feature
+structure has a type assigned that is specified in a type lattice.
 ```
 [home] ->
 [sign